mmuratarat/mmuratarat.github.io/_pages/faq.md

 1. What is an epoch, a batch and an iteration?
 2. What is the matrix used to evaluate the predictive model?
 How do you evaluate the performance of a regression prediction model vs a classification prediction model?
 3. What are the assumptions required for linear regression?
+4. What are the assumptions required for logistic regression?
+5. What is collinearity and what to do with it?
+How to remove multicollinearity?
+6. What is R squared?

 ## Linear Algebra